 - The lens gradually becomes a darker color

 If the condition is age-related, the symptoms naturally worsen over time.
-The most common symptoms include blurry or double vision, muted colors, glare sensitivity and poor night vision.
-Cataract sufferers may also experience halo vision and frequent prescriptions changes.
+The most common symptoms include blurry or double vision, muted colors, glare sensitivity, and poor night vision.
+Cataract sufferers may also experience halo vision and frequent prescription changes.

 Causes of premature cataracts

 Rather than physical changes associated with advanced age, early onset cataracts can have a variety of causes, including:

 - Radiation exposure